Wondering what to expect during your first year with chickens?

 for Countryside Network

 PS:By now, you may be eager to buy your first chicks.
 But how do you get started?
 What do you need to raise chickens?
 What does a chicken coop need?
-No worries: We’ve got all the resources you need in our free guide: My First Year With Chickens.
+No worries: We’ve got all the resources you need in our free guide: Flock Starter Guide.

 PPS: Remember, thousands of backyard chicken farmers can’t be wrong.
 Join them today for all the joys and benefits – safe, healthy eggs, fun getting to know each personality, giving kids the responsibility for a new pet, even eggs and meat to sell – by reading our free handbook.